Recap: Doctor Who 2006 CS "The Runaway Bride"

 - Missing Floor: The curious thing that the Doctor notes about the H.C.
 Clements offices is that the lift control panel shows an entire floor not on the official floor plan.

 - Nice Job Breaking It, Hero: The Doctor drains the River Thames.
 Granted, it was to save the world, and may have been for laughs, but that's a whole ecosystem literally gone down the drain.
-And let's not talk about all the fish he probably killed.
+Let's not talk about all the fish he probably killed.

 - Not That Kind of Doctor: The Empress, possibly due to her sheer age, is one of the few aliens who doesn't seem to know that "the Doctor" refers to a rogue Time Lord and assumes he's a physician.

-- Oh Crap: The Racnoss Queen, after the Doctor finally corrects Donna's mistake.
+- The Racnoss Queen, after the Doctor finally corrects Donna's mistake.
 Namely, his planet of origin.

 - The Doctor reacting upon noticing that the driver of the taxi Donna has climbed into is a Robot Santa.